hitthere-com/terms_and_conditions/privacy_policy.md

     V. For the purpose of a business deal (or negotiation of a business deal) involving the sale or transfer of all or a part of our business or assets (business deals may include, for example, any merger, financing, acquisition, divestiture or bankruptcy transaction or proceeding).

-9. CHILDREN
+## 9. CHILDREN

+a.
 If you are under the age of 18 or the age of majority in the jurisdiction in which you reside, you may only use Our App with the consent of your parent or legal guardian.
 In any case, We will not be liable for any cause of action that arose due to non-compliance with this section.

-10. VULNERABLE USERS
+## 10. VULNERABLE USERS

 a.
 We may collect information from specific categories of users who may be particularly vulnerable.